Luthaf/Jumos.jl/doc/simulations/steps.rst

 .. note::
     This section describe generalities, and all the capacities presented here may not be implemented in `Jumos`.
-However, it describe exactly the steps invloved in preparing and running a simulation with `Jumos`, so it is worth reading it.
+However, it describe exactly the steps invloved in preparing and running a simulation with `Jumos`, so it is worth reading.

-In every molecular dynamics simulation, the main steps are roughly the sames.
+In every molecular dynamics simulation, the main steps are roughly the same.
-One shall start by setting the simulation : positions of the particles, velocities (either from a file or from a random gaussian distribution), timestep, atomic types, potential to use beetween the atoms, and so on.
+One shall start by setting the simulation : positions of the particles, velocities (either from a file or from a random gaussian distribution), timestep, atomic types, potential to use between the atoms, and so on.

-Then one run the simulation for a given number of steps ``n_run``.
+Then run the simulation for a given number of steps ``n_run``.
 During the run, the three main steps are computing the forces from the potentials, integrating the movement and outputing the quantities of interest : trajectories, energy, temperature, pressure, `etc.`